-(h) Greenhouses, solar collectors, mechanical systems, and other rooftop accessory structures may project up to 15 feet above the maximum height, if set back at least 15 feet from the edge of a flat roof.

-- (i) Off-street parking, mechanical equipment, and refuse containers shall be located toward the rear or side of the site, under the ground floor of buildings, and/or screened from public views by approved landscaping or architectural elements.
-Window or projecting air conditioners shall not be permitted. - (j) Every site should include at least one pedestrian-oriented gathering place, green, landscaped plaza, courtyard, terrace, or outdoor eating area, using the building forms to frame, overlook, or complement the space. - (5) Energy efficiency.
+- h) Greenhouses, solar collectors, mechanical systems, and other rooftop accessory structures may project up to 15 feet above the maximum height, if set back at least 15 feet from the edge of a flat roof. - i) Off-street parking, mechanical equipment, and refuse containers shall be located toward the rear or side of the site, under the ground floor of buildings, and/or screened from public views by approved landscaping or architectural elements.
+Window or projecting air conditioners shall not be permitted. - j) Every site should include at least one pedestrian-oriented gathering place, green, landscaped plaza, courtyard, terrace, or outdoor eating area, using the building forms to frame, overlook, or complement the space. - (5) Energy efficiency.
 The plan for the Fishkill Creek development project shall be designed and arranged in such a way as to promote energy efficiency to the maximum extent practicable for all buildings, such as taking advantage of passive solar and solar panel opportunities. - (6) Landscaping, screening and buffering.
 A comprehensive landscaping plan, including proposed streetscape and rooftop elements, shall be submitted for the project. - (a) Sidewalks, open spaces, parking areas and service areas shall be landscaped and/or paved in a manner which will harmonize with proposed buildings.
 Materials for paving, walls, fences, curbs, benches, etc., shall be attractive, durable, easily maintained and compatible with the exterior materials of adjacent buildings. - (b) The Planning Board may require street trees, buffer landscaping, fencing or screening to separate land uses and to screen parking lots or structures, utility buildings, refuse collection areas, cooling systems and other similar installations and features. - (c) All plants, trees and shrubs shall be installed in accordance with a planting schedule provided by the developer and approved by the Planning Board.
-Landscape materials selected shall emphasize native species, not include invasive species, and shall be appropriate to the growing conditions of the environment and this climatic zone.

-(d) Green roofs and rooftop terraces and gardens are encouraged for visual and environmental reasons.

-(7) Lighting.
-A comprehensive lighting plan with photometric measurements and fixture specifications shall be submitted for the project.
+Landscape materials selected shall emphasize native species, not include invasive species, and shall be appropriate to the growing conditions of the environment and this climatic zone. - (d) Green roofs and rooftop terraces and gardens are encouraged for visual and environmental reasons. - (7) Lighting.
+A comprehensive lighting plan which includes pedestrian-scale lighting with photometric measurements shall be submitted for the project.
 Streets, drives, walks and other outdoor areas shall be properly lighted to promote safety and encourage pedestrian use.
+All exterior lighting for the project shall be directed downward or otherwise appropriately shielded and designed to minimize excessive light.
+Such lighting shall have an attractive appearance compatible with the overall project design and FCD character.
+Lighting type, number and locations shall be subject to Planning Board review and approval as part of the site plan review process.
 Lighting fixtures shall be a maximum of 15 feet in height, except pole lights in parking lots shall be a maximum of 20 feet high.
 Lighting shall be energy efficient, have full spectrum color quality, and, except for short-term event lighting, shall use full cut-off fixtures to prevent any lighting that directly projects above the horizontal level into the night sky.